featherhawk essences

 3. an extract of something, containing all its important qualities in concentrated form

-As you can see in the first two definitions, the essence of something is intangible-a "quality" rather than a substance.
+As you can see in the first two definitions, the essence of something is intangible - a "quality" rather than a substance.
 Yet it makes any given thing all that it is.
-The third definition, an extract, refers to an actual physical attribute.
-You can find herbal extracts at your local health food store.
-They contain chemical constituents drawn from plants using a solvent such as alcohol, or perhaps pressed from plant material.
+The third definition, an extract, refers to an actual physical attribute, such as an herbal extract that contains actual chemical constituents.

-Nature essences are most like the first two definitions.
+featherhawk essences are most like the first two definitions.
 They contain no chemical constituents, just the "indispensable qualities" of nature.
-They are made from potentized water that is stabilized with alcohol or an alcohol-free herbal infusion which gives them an indefinite shelf life.
+They are made from potentized water that is stabilized with alcohol or an alcohol-free herbal infusion, both of which give them an indefinite shelf life.

-The water is potentized when the healing pattern of a plant, mineral, animal or other aspect of nature is imprinted into the water by either physically placing the object in a bowl of water, or by invoking the life force into the water by intention.
-Either way, the water takes on the life force of the source.
+The water is potentized when the healing pattern of a plant, mineral, animal or other aspect of nature is imprinted into it by either physically placing the object in a bowl of water, or by invoking the life force into the water by attunement and intention.
+Either way, the water takes on the life force of the source and makes it available to us.
 The process itself is quite simple, yet profoundly sacred.
-[Top]

 Who invented them?

 Flower essences were first developed in the 1930's by the English physician, Edward Bach.
 Dr. Bach was a classically trained physician who became a pioneer in understanding the relationship of emotions to the health of body and mind.
-Today we call this the "body/mind connection."
-You can also use the tongue-twister, "psychoneuroimmunology."
+Today we call this the "body/mind connection," or the tongue-twister, "psychoneuroimmunology."

-He observed that many physical diseases could be directly related to a person's mental attitude.
-He also noted that emotions and thoughts affect the nervous system and the immune system, this can create stress, and stress can create illness.
-His philosophy was this: if harmony is restored to a person's mental and emotional outlook, he or she could then deal with the stresses of daily life and restore health.
-He also believed that people know themselves well enough that a system such as flower essences could be easily understood and utilized by individuals without the supervision of a doctor or other medical professional.
-This simple doctrine continues to guide the use of essences to this day.
-[Top]
+Dr. Bach was aware that many physical diseases could be directly related to a person's mental attitude.
+He also noted that emotions and thoughts affect the nervous system and the immune system, which can create stress, and stress can create illness.
+His philosophy was this: if harmony is restored to a person's mental and emotional outlook, he or she could then deal with the stresses of daily life and restore health and harmony.
+He also believed that people know themselves well enough that a system such as flower essences could be easily understood and utilized by them without the supervision of a doctor or other medical professional.
+This simple doctrine continues to guide the use of essences today.

 How are featherhawk essences different from the Bach essences?